BostonTimelapse/timelapse/README.md

 And finally, apologies for keeping this anonymous.
 I did not do this for anything other than fun and I prefer not to have an obvious public internet presence.

 ## Acknowledgements
 Huge thank you to Boston NPH and the team that makes these images possible.
 Especially Eric.
 I reached out to them to let them know what I was doing and how cool I think the cameras are and they have been extremely generous and friendly to a silly hobbyist.
+Also nearly forgot my friend Simon.
+He helped me with some random python questions including pointing me to black.

 Another big thank you to all of the open source projects that made this possible.
 Especially: